 Students may not install or operate wireless local area network (WLAN) access points in the residence halls or any other areas on campus.

 ITS retains the right to enforce cessation of any unapproved access points, and/or disable network ports where unauthorized access points are found.

 All IP addresses for the SSU WLAN will be assigned and maintained by ITS.

 The Institute of Electrical and Electronic Engineers (IEEE) is responsible for defining and publishing telecommunications and data communications standards.
 ITS will use these standards as a basis for establishing and keeping current its wireless protocols for the campus.

 University Information Services (ITS) will be the sole provider of design, specification, installation, operation, maintenance, and management services for all wireless access points on the SSU network.
 Departments wanting WLAN capability will schedule with ITS for installation and maintenance.

 2.2.4 Radio Signal Interference

 The use of other electronic data and telecommunication devices that occupy the same frequency as the SSU WLAN is discouraged on campus.
 In cases of significant problems, users of other devices will be required to cease using those devices.

-It is critical that UIS maintains the necessary security measures consistent with current network practices and procedures.
+It is critical that ITS maintains the necessary security measures consistent with current network practices and procedures.
 All access points in the SSU WLAN will use a Service Set Identifier (SSID) maintained by University Information Services.
-All access points in the SSU WLAN will use authentication and security measures maintained by UIS.
+All access points in the SSU WLAN will use authentication and security measures maintained by ITS.